 Observation shall mean a data gathering process that includes notes and judgments made during one or more classroom or worksite visit(s) of any duration by the evaluator and may include examination of artifacts of practice.
 An observation may occur in person or through video.

-Patterns shall mean consistent results from multiple measures.

 Performance Rating shall be used to describe the educator's performance.
 There shall be four performance ratings:

 Exemplary shall mean that the educator's performance consistently and significantly exceeds the requirements of a standard or overall.